cypress-io/cypress-documentation/content/api/commands/intercept.md

 ### Request/Response Modification with `routeHandler`

-To modify the outgoing request, stub a response, make assertions, etc., simply specify [`routeHandler`][arg-routehandler] as the last argument.
+Specify [`routeHandler`][arg-routehandler] as the last argument to modify the outgoing request, stub a response, make assertions, etc.

 <!-- TODO DX-188 emphasize the usage of StaticResponse as the routeHandler -->